SalxIeva/Project_Library/README.md

 ## Description

-Project Library is part of the Odin Project assignments.
+Project Library is part of the Odin Project assignments for Objects and its prototypes section.

 -Here you can add any of your favorite book and details about it.